rkiddy/LegislatureSQL/README.md

 00_createTables.sql:# TODO the table create commands can first determine if a table exists.
 Since I am not dropping tables, this is ok for now.

+I have file_location and file_date columns in the bill.
+This is not correct.
+Actually, each chamber has a file, which is its own thing.
+Bills are put in the file and they get a number.
+I need to keep track of the date something was added to the file and its number in the file.
+But it probably makes sense that the file would be its own entity.
+I just need to work out what it looks like.

+The author and authorings stuff needs to be done.

+I have some information associated with the bill that needs to come out of it.
+This may be painful, because the status and history file make it look as though some of this is associated with the bill and not the file.
+For example, the title, topic and list of authors.
+An author is not an author of a bill.
+An author is an author of a version of the bill.
+So, the topic, title and authors are not modifiable attributes of the bill.
+They are invariant attributes of the bill version.
+But, for ease of access, I will need to link the bill to its latest version explicitly and I may need a reverse marker on the bill version.

+I have started this process, but there are issues.
+For example, the meta-data fro the bill_version contains the title but it only contains the first
+45 characters of it.
+They hand-wave on the rest.
+This is wrong, but o well.
+If I want to keep the title in the bill_version, I will have to either get it out of the status file, which only lasts while that version is latest (very bad), or I will have to get it out of the bill text (ugly).
+O well.